Difference Between Leisure Vehicles – RVs, Motorhomes, Campervans & Caravans

-There often seems to be some confusion about the differences between RVs, Motorhomes, Campervans and Caravans.
+There often seems to be some confusion about leisure vehicles and the differences between RVs, Motorhomes, Campervans and Caravans.
 So… the Finance EZI team thought we’d give you a bit of a run down as to where these different vehicles fall in the broad spectrum of Leisure Vehicles.

 What is an RV?